powidla/Friend-Or-Foe/README.md

 #### TabDiff

 To train and test TabDiff we followed the [guidelines](https://github.com/MinkaiXu/TabDiff).
-The example for the AGORA50 dataset is below
+The example we used for the AGORA50 dataset is below
 `````bash
 git clone https://github.com/MinkaiXu/TabDiff
 mamba env create -f tabdiff.yaml